mrpulford/ocel22n4j/README.md

 # sqlite2n4j
 This is a small ETL tool to extract OCEL 2.0 data from an sqlite database file and make it available in a neo4j database.

-usage:
+## Usage
 'sqlite2n4j <sqlite file> host=<databasehost> user=<username> pass=<supersecretpassword>'

 Afterwards, Objects and Events will be available as Nodes, connected by their respective relations.
+Event-Object relations are undirected, Object-Object Relations are directed.

+## What works
+Events, Objects and their relations are transferred to the given n4j database.

+## What doesn't
+* Database names are not supported since the open source n4j container only has one DB.
+* Event properties are not supported - yet.
+Event properties are trivial since they don't have any history, so they can just be glued to their respective nodes
+* Object properties are not supported and are less trivial since they encompass the history of attribute changes to an Object.
+The best way of doing them right now I can think of is introducing a "PROPERTIES" relation, carrying a timestamp property, that leads to a "STATE" Node with the given attributes at the given time.